ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/4_conclusions_further_work.md

 performance and complexity needs of the application.

-Fundamentally, dynamic memory allocation provides a way to get memory you did not know whether you would need when the program was written.
-You likely know you need some amount of memory and dynamic allocation lets you ask for it while the program is running.
+Fundamentally, dynamic memory allocation provides a way to get memory you did not know if you would need when the program was written.
+You likely know that you need some amount of memory and dynamic allocation lets you ask for it while the program is running.

 The implementation shown here is a "classic" heap, and a very simple one at that